percona/k8spsmdb-docs/docs/TLS.md

 !!! warning

-    Using manually generated certificates doesn't work in the Operator version 1.16.0.
-Check the [bug K8SPSMDB-1101](https://perconadev.atlassian.net/browse/K8SPSMDB-1101) for updates.
+    Using manually generated certificates didn't work in the Operator version 1.16.0.
+The problem is fixed starting from the version 1.16.1.

 To generate certificates manually, follow these steps: